dbp-osel/MCLGenerated.CO.Database/README.md

 Accordingly:

-•	CODatabase.zip file contains folders for CO resolution, SVV resolution and CO response time datasets named as COres, SVVres, and COrt, respectively.
+•	MCLGen.CO.Database.zip file contains folders for CO resolution, SVV resolution and CO response time datasets named as COres, SVVres, and COrt, respectively.

 •	Under each folder corresponding to each hemodynamic state there are three folders named ‘normovolemic’, ‘cardiogenic_shock, and ‘hyperdynamic’.